syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 ## Recurrence Appointment
 This section has briefly explained in following [link](https://help.syncfusion.com/wpf/scheduler/recurrence)

-## Edititng Appointemnt
+## Editing Appointment
 Scheduler supports to edit the appointment in UI by using 'AppointmentEditor' window.
-You can use this winow by double click on the appointment or right click on the appointment and select the edit option from the contextmenu.
+You can use this window by double click on the appointment or right click on the appointment and select the edit option from the `ContextMenu`.

 ContextMenu edit option